Godzab/godzab/README.md

 - 👋 Hi, I’m @Godzab
-- 👀 I’m interested in Programming with Golang/Python/PHP and Devops tools like Kubernetes,
+- 👀 I’m interested in Programming with Golang/C++,Python/PHP and Devops tools like Kubernetes,
-- 🌱 I’m currently mastering the Golang language and learning to utilise its cuncurreny model to the fullest.
+- 🌱 I’m currently mastering the C++ and Golang languages and learning to utilise cuncurreny models to the fullest.
 Concurrent Sequential Processes fascinate me and im looking to know more
-- 💞️ I’m looking to collaborate on the Golang projects and standard library after i get suffient knowledge.
+- 💞️ I’m looking to collaborate on the c++, Golang, javascript projects and standard libraries.
 I am also looking into learning Rust and colaborating on projects.
 - 📫 Please find me at [goddybafana@gmail.com](goddybafana@gmail.com).

 <!---